2019 Sacramento State Hornets football team

 The 2019 Sacramento State Hornets football team represented California State University, Sacramento as a member of the Big Sky Conference during the 2019 NCAA Division I FCS football season.
 Led by first-year head coach Troy Taylor, the Hornets compiled an overall record of 9–4 with a mark of 7–1 in conference play, sharing the Big Sky title with Weber State.
 Sacramento State received an at-large bid to the NCAA Division I Football Championship playoffs where, after a first-round bye, they lost to Austin Peay in the second round.
 The Hornets played home games at Hornet Stadium in Sacramento, California.

-Previous season

-The Hornets finished the 2018 season 2–8, 0–7 in Big Sky play to finish in last place.

-On November 26, head coach Jody Sears was fired.
-He finished at Sacramento State with a five-year record of 20–35.

 Preseason

 Big Sky preseason poll

 The Big Sky released their preseason media and coaches' polls on July 15, 2019.
 The Hornets were picked to finish in twelfth place by the media and in eleventh by the coaches.

 Preseason All–Big Sky team

 The Hornets had one player selected to the preseason all-Big Sky team.